 As the name implies, quarterly reviews happen four times a year, usually at the end of each quarter.
 Quarterly reviews help the manager and employee discuss progress on short-term goals, especially as they tie into the year’s larger goals.
 The more frequent nature of quarterly performance reviews means that employees are getting more constant feedback, are consistently improving, staying on track with their goals, or adjusting them if need be.

-How Often Should Your Company Conduct Performance Appraisal?
+How Often Should Your Company Conduct Performance Appraisals?

 There are no cut and dried answers when choosing how often to have a performance review as there are arguments for and against each option.